Seyfire-zz/Caesar-Cipher/README.md

 # Caesar-Cipher

+#### Description
 Object oriented approach to representing and implementing a Caesar Cipher form of encryption :)
+For MITx 6.00.1x course.

+#### Explanation
 The Message class is the main parent class.
 It builds a dictionary of ascii upper and lower case letters as keys, and values based on the alphabet shift provided.